mailgun/documentation/source/user_manual.rst

 - Remove an unsubscribed address from the list.
 - Add a new unsubscribed address.

-Take a look at :ref:`Unsubscribes section <api-unsubscribes>` of the API refrence to learn how to programmatically manage lists of unsubscribed users.
+Take a look at :ref:`Unsubscribes section <api-unsubscribes>` of the API reference to learn how to programmatically manage lists of unsubscribed users.

 **Unsubscribes Webhook**